- Message About Phishing and W-2 Forms (2024)

 - Secure University Data (2023)

 - Scams target offsite workers and COVID-19 fears (2021)

 Message About Phishing and W-2 Forms

-The following message was sent to all faculty and staff in January 2018 with approval from Aaron Powell, Vice President for UW Information Technology and Chief Information Officer.
+This message will be sent on 1/16/24 to all UW student employees, faculty and staff with approval from the Associate Vice President for Information Security and Chief Information Security Officer

 This email provides important information to help you protect your UW NetID and password from phishing attacks, which increase during tax season.

 How does phishing work?